datagrok-ai/public/help/develop/how-to/build-an-app.md

 learning.

-Note that Datagrok dataframes live and operate entirely inside the browser, but not on our [compute server](../admin/compute-vm.md).
+Note that Datagrok dataframes live and operate entirely inside the browser, but not on our [Compute VM](../admin/architecture-details.md#compute-virtual-machine).
 However, it's possible to pass dataframes to scripts ( in Python, R and others) which run on the server, and [get dataframes in return](#computations).

 You get dataframes within your application in various ways.
 Dataframe may be a table rendered by a table view, a new